Archive for the ‘Gear’ Category

 • Adam Steffey who records his mandolin tracks at his preferred studio (sometimes Ron Stewart’s Sleepy Valley Barn in Paoli, Indiana)

-• Randy Kohrs who records his resonator tracks at his studio (Slack Key Studios, Nashville, TN)
+• Randy Kohrs who records his resonator tracks at his studio, Slack Key Studio in Nashville, TN)

 • Ron Stewart records his tracks at his studio: Sleepy Valley Barn in Paoli, Indiana